 Is this the right economic time for a bond measure?

-While we hope and expect the COVID-19 pandemic to subside by summer, we can anticipate the likelihood of a potential recession at both national and county levels, resulting in state- mandated cuts to the District’s budget.
+Due to COVID-19, we can anticipate the likelihood of a potential recession at both national and county levels, resulting in state-mandated cuts to the District’s budget.
 We’ve seen in the past that when tough times hit, our local schools suffer worse budget cuts than schools in wealthier areas.
 A local school bond is one way to help protect our schools.

 Also, if there is a recession, the bond market will be favorable and construction costs will be lower, benefitting the District and local taxpayers, and making our local dollars go farther.